 Festival of hope & despair

-It is spring 2021.
-The fresh green colours in nature are starting to give way for the autumn palette and the falling of the leaves.
+It is autumn 2021.
+The summer-green colours in nature are starting to give way for the autumn palette and the falling of the leaves.
 Many countries are moving into influenza season, and it is likely that governments will announce new protective measures against the COVID-virus or even new lock-downs.
 There are also other long-term problems that could make us despair, such as authoritarian governments, inequalities of wealth and health, and climate change.
 How can we make sense of our world in turmoil?
 How can we build a meaningful society with these challenges?
 Do we dare to hope?
 Can we directly move from despair to hope, or should we also pay attention to feelings of despair and outrage?

 Both hope and despair can be blind.
 Therefore, we should not ask whether it is better to hope or to despair about our world, but whether we dare to open our eyes.
 (Joel Vos, 2021)